 Hip Fracture Attorneys in Santa Ana

 A hip fracture (also known as a broken hip) is a serious and potentially life-threatening injury.
-The pain caused by a fractured hip after a slip, fall, or accident can be intense, and surgery is likely needed, along with a lengthy and complex recovery.
+The pain caused by a fractured hip after a slip and fall, or other accident can be intense, and surgery is likely needed, along with a lengthy and complex recovery.
 In addition to the physical pain, a broken hip can also cause emotional pain and suffering to you and your loved ones.
 If you have received a hip fracture as the result of property or premises negligence, such as a broken sidewalk or a poorly marked construction site, or as the result of a motor vehicle accident, you may be entitled to monetary compensation for your losses.
 The Santa Ana broken bone lawyers at HN Injury Lawyers want to help.

 Broken hips are a common injury, hospitalizing 300,000 people every year in the U.S. Hip fractures occur most frequently in the elderly population (people older than 65), although you can fracture your hip at any age.
 Most breaks happen near the upper leg or thighbone (femur) where the leg meets the hip.
 Elderly people, especially women, are more at risk since bones lose vital minerals and density with age, weakening their strength.
-In older adults, a slight slip or fall can result in a hip break.
+In older adults, a slight slip and fall can result in a hip break.